What is FTP, and how do I use it to transfer files?

 programs are Cyberduck (for Mac) and WinSCP (for Windows).
 For more,

-see At IU, what SSH/SFTP clients are supported and where can I get them?
+see At IU, what SSH/SFTP clients are supported and where can I

 You can use a web browser to connect to FTP addresses exactly as you would to connect to HTTP addresses.
 Using a web browser for FTP transfers makes it easy for you to browse large directories and read and retrieve files.
 Your web browser will also take care of some of the details of connecting to a site and transferring files.
 While this method is convenient, web browsers are often slower and less reliable and have fewer features than dedicated FTP clients.